 SOUTHFIELD—David Richards, whose award-winning architectural career included designing the Palace of Auburn Hills and downtown Detroit’s Compuware building, will accept the Lawrence Technological University 2020 Distinguished Architecture Alumni Award in a public online forum Thursday, Oct.
 1 at 6 p.m.

 Richards, principal and chief operating officer of the Detroit architectural firm Rossetti, earned a Bachelor of Science in Architecture degree from LTU in 1977.
 The Oct.
 1 event will include a presentation by Richards on his career, as well as trends in architecture.
-To watch the event on Zoom, go to https://bit.ly/33JMIUL.
-On YouTube, it’s https://youtu.be/P8scp7WeA0.
+To watch the event on YouTube, go to https://youtu.be/P86scp7WeA0.
 Live and archived LTU College of Architecture and Design lectures may also be viewed at https://www.ltu.edu/architecture_and_design/lectures.asp.

 Richards was project architect leading the design of the Palace during its 1986-88 construction.
 The arena revolutionized the design of athletic and entertainment venues in its construction and amenities.